 PHASE I – Foundation

-- Concrete Slab – This phase of the inspection is done after the exterior foundation fills are finished and the plumbing rough-ins are installed, however before the concrete slab is poured.
+- Concrete Slab – This inspection phase is done after the exterior foundation fills are finished, the plumbing rough-ins are installed, and the concrete slab is poured.

-- Basement – In this phase of the inspection we come out after the forms (fills) are poured and before they backfill.
-It is extremely important that this inspection is done BEFORE they backfill.
+- Basement – In this inspection phase, we come out after the forms (fills) are poured and before they backfill.
+This inspection must be done BEFORE they backfill.

 - Crawl Space – A Crawl Space is simply a basement that you cannot stand up in.
-This phase of the inspection is done after the foundation is poured but before backfilling and framing begin.
+This inspection phase is done after the foundation is poured but before backfilling and framing begin.

 PHASE II – PRE-Drywall

-This phase of the inspection is done which involves inspecting the electrical, plumbing, heat, and framing.
+This phase involves inspecting the electrical, plumbing, heat, and framing.
 We usually perform this inspection one to three days before the contractor hangs the drywall.
-Note: All other inspections above must be performed before this phase.
+Note: All other inspections above must be completed before this phase.

 PHASE III – FINAL Home Inspection

 - This phase of the inspection is done after the building process is finished.
-This is when the buyer has a walk-thru inspection with the builder about a week or so before the closing of the home takes place.
+This is when the buyer has a walk-thru inspection with the builder about a week or so before the home’s closing.
 We need to come out 1 to 3 days before this wall-thru.
-At this time, we perform a complete 500-point comprehensive home inspection with pictures of any problems so the client still has time to address any issues with the builder before closing takes place.
-At this time we can also schedule additional services (i.e., foundation level survey, radon testing, etc.).
+At this time, we perform a complete 500-point comprehensive home inspection with pictures of any problems, so the client still has time to address any issues with the builder before closing.
+At this time, we can also schedule additional services (i.e., foundation level survey, radon testing, etc.).